Famous Skiers from Tahoe

 HANS STANDTEINER: Which one, senior or junior?
 Hey, how about both?
-The Austrian born, Hans senior, has been a coach or instructor in Turkey, Iran, Austria, Italy, Chile, Sugarbush, Indianhead, Sugar Bowl, Alpine Meadows, and Squaw Valley.
+The Austrian born, Hans senior, has been a coach or instructor in Turkey, Iran, Austria, Italy, Chile, Sugarbush, Indianhead, Sugar Bowl, Alpine Meadows, and Palisades Tahoe.
 So he can't hold a job.
 Who cares?
 This wonderful man has influenced many who have gone on to compete successfully abroad.

 As for his son, Hansi, he didn't do too bad either.
 Hansi won several FIS races around the world, including an Europa Cup as a member of the U.S. Ski Team from 1979 to 1985.
 Hansi then went on to beat up on the pros.
 In 1985 he finished fifth overall, earned Rookie Of The Year honors, and he was a top money winner for the next six years.

 JACK STARRETT: Most folks around here remember Jack for starting the Village Store in Tahoe City.
 Few, however, recall that it was Starrett in the 1940s and 50s who would cross-country to Truckee and back when the roads were closed, with the mail.
 The route he traveled over is now the course for the 18-mile, Great Ski Race.